bioinformaticsdotca/CSHL_2019/Module16/GeneMania_Cytoscape_app.md

 **This work is licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/deed.en_US).
 This means that you are able to copy, share and modify the work, as long as the result is distributed under the same license.**

-# Module 16 Practical Lab: GeneMANIA (web version)
+# Module 16 Practical Lab: GeneMANIA (Cytoscape version)

 By Quaid Morris and Veronique Voisin